 As soon as the window was open enough for the cat to squeeze through, it bound in and pounced down on the floor with a graceful plop.
 Making a beeline straight for the object of his long quest, the cat sprang off the floor and leapt into the air with a singular purpose.

 After the kids calmed down enough to speak, they gave the detectives a nearly identical account of the fatal attack.
-The powerful animal sprang up and attacked Mrs. Bates before she could react or defend herself.
+The powerful animal sprang up and attacked Mrs. Burns before she could react or defend herself.
 A room by room search failed to find the feral beast but the medical examiner confirmed the method of death was consistent with a small feline attack to the jugular veins.
 Contagious disease experts were called in to take wound samples for possible rabies quarantine analysis.
 The kids were taken to a mental health trauma center to help them deal with what they had witnessed.